-Americans All members can join the program’s Social Legacy Network for only $4 per month.
-As a thank-you from the People of America Foundation for support of its mission, the first one-year of that trial membership is free!
+After the trial period, Americans All members can join the program’s Social Legacy Network for only $4 per month.
 One of the major benefits of the network is that members can receive discounts on goods and services from our Business Legacy Partners.

 *Non-curriculum activities include, but are not limited to, extra-curricular activities such as sports, performing arts, volunteerism, student government, and clubs that focus on topics such as academics, vocational and professional, service, arts and crafts, mechanical shops, hobbies, publications/media, languages, religion, and so on.
 They also include events like excursions and social outreach programs, to name a few.
 These activities provide a channel for reinforcing the lessons learned in the classroom, offering students the opportunity to apply academic skills in a real-world context, and thus help contribute to a well-rounded education.
 Our storytelling tool can be quite useful in many of these areas.